-We are within board policy limits for the +100, +200, -100 and -200 basis point scenarios.
-The EVE reported at December 31, 2020 projects that as interest rates increase immediately, the EVE position will be expected to stay nearly flat, and if interest rates were to decrease immediately, the EVE position will be expected to decrease.
+We are within board policy limits for the -100 and -200 basis point scenarios, but not the +100 and +200 basis point scenarios.
+The EVE reported at December 31, 2021 projects that as interest rates increase immediately, the EVE position will be expected to increase, and if interest rates were to decrease immediately, the EVE position will be expected to decrease.
 When interest rates rise, fixed rate assets generally lose economic value; the longer the duration, the greater the value lost.
 The opposite is true when interest rates fall.
-Management has developed a plan to bring the percent change in EVE into compliance with board policy within the next twelve months.
+The out-of-compliance situation in the negative scenario is believed to be a result of rates not being able to move below zeroManagement has developed a plan to bring the percent change in EVE into compliance with board policy within the next twelve months.